LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Abstract

 \section{Abstract}

 Human cognition naturally engages with abstract and fluid concepts, whereas existing reasoning models often rely on generating discrete tokens, potentially constraining their expressive capabilities.
 Recent advancements aim to address this limitation by enabling large language models (LLMs) to generate soft, abstract tokens, thus facilitating reasoning within a continuous concept space.
-This paper explores the `Soft Thinking' capabilities of various LLMs by examining the models’ internal behavior using a suite of probing techniques.
-Contrary to the common belief that Soft Thinking enables the simultaneous exploration of diverse reasoning paths, our findings reveal that LLMs are single-threaded reasoners.
-They predominantly rely on the single token with the highest probability in the soft inputs to predict the next step.
-This reliance hinders the exploration of different reasoning paths and reduces vanilla Soft Thinking to a form of greedy decoding, obscuring the advantage of transmitting more information through Soft Tokens.
-To tackle this issue, we explore sampling strategies to introduce \emph{randomness}, employing methods such as Dirichlet resampling and the Gumbel-Softmax trick.
-Our experiments demonstrate that incorporating randomness can alleviate the limitations of vanilla approaches and unleash the potential of Soft Thinking.
-Notably, the Gumbel-Softmax trick provides adequate randomness with controlled smoothness, resulting in superior performance across eight reasoning benchmarks.
+In this paper, we investigate the \emph{Soft Thinking} capabilities of various LLMs through a systematic analysis of their internal behavior using a suite of probing techniques.
+Contrary to the prevailing belief that Soft Thinking supports parallel exploration of diverse reasoning paths, our findings reveal that \textbf{LLMs behave as single-threaded reasoners}—they predominantly rely on the token with the highest probability in the soft input to predict the next step.
+This behavior induces a greedy feedback loop that suppresses alternative reasoning paths and undermines the benefits of transmitting richer information via Soft Tokens.
+To address this \emph{Greedy Pitfall}, we propose \textbf{Stochastic Soft Thinking}, which introduces stochasticity to break free from this Greedy Pitfall.
+Our experiments demonstrate that incorporating \emph{randomness}—particularly with the \textbf{Gumbel-Softmax trick}—can alleviate the limitations of vanilla approaches and unleash the potential of Soft Thinking, resulting in superior performance across eight reasoning benchmarks.
+We further demonstrate that \emph{Stochastic Soft Thinking} exhibits stronger exploration potential compared to conventional COT.
+Our findings deepen the understanding of continuous reasoning and establish the foundation for future work on improving Soft Thinking with Reinforcement Learning.